shaunpersad/api-foundation/readme.md

+## 0.1.6 Notes

+Version 0.1.6 adds support for signing in with Google+.
+Note, however, that you do not need to be an actual Google+ user to sign in using Google+.
+You simply need a Google account of any kind.
+There are two supported ways to implement this in your app: the recommended hybrid server-side flow using a server code: https://developers.google.com/+/web/signin/server-side-flow and the pure server-side flow: https://developers.google.com/+/web/signin/redirect-uri-flow.

+The hybrid server-side flow is supported in Api Foundation via the gplus_server_code Grant Type, where you must pass a gplus_server_code parameter which is the "one-time authorization code" specified in Google's documentation.

+The pure server-side flow corresponds to the gplus_access_token Grant Type, where you must pass a gplus_access_token parameter which is an access_token gotten by any other means from Google.

+---

+This version also adds further flexibility by adding in new config options to specify database field names specific to your app.

+Note: if you are upgrading from a previous version of this package, please add a field in your users table that will be used as the
+Google+ user id.
+If you are using our original migrations, you can simply run >php artisan migrate --package="shaunpersad/api-foundation" to add in the field automatically.

 ## Introduction

 This is a package for Laravel 4 that provides a basis for creating APIs.
 Particularly, it allows for OAuth 2.0 implementation using any Grant Type your application requires, including custom Grant Types.